 Outdoor family games get everyone from toddlers to grandparents outside together.
 The best outdoor family games are the ones your family likes most.
-From DIY outdoor games for families to backyard games you buy, these activities can brighten up any day spent outside with family members.
+From DIY outdoor games for families to classic backyard games that stand the test of time, these activities can brighten up any day spent outside with family members.

 Classic Family Outdoor Games

 Chances are you have heard of all these classic outdoor games and probably played them before.
 From safe outdoor school games for kids to outdoor games for teens and outdoor games for seniors, you can adapt almost any outside game to make it family-friendly.

 Whether you have a basketball hoop in your backyard or you visit a local court that is open to the public, shooting hoops is a great way to spend time with your family outdoors.
 You can hold a pickup game with 3-5 players per team or play a game of HORSE with two or more players.